Paul Cattermole: S Club 7 star's cause of death revealed

 Cattermole was due to embark on a UK tour with the band later this year.

-It has since been announced that the 11-date tour will still go ahead, but band member Hannah Spearritt says she will not be taking part.
+It has since been announced that the 11-date tour will still go ahead, but band member Hannah Spearritt will not be taking part.

 Speaking to The Sun, Spearritt, who was in a relationship with Cattermole for several years, said she couldn't "stop crying" since hearing the news.